ceharris/ocfs2-lock-validation/README.md

 default O2CB cluster stack is a kernel-based cluster stack not a userspace cluster stack.

+Using the utilities in this project, you can quickly assess what you're working with in your OCFS2 configuration.

 Building
 --------
 This project includes a simple utility written in C as well as a